hainayanda/HTTPTaskPublisher/README.md

 ### Adapt

-You can adapt your request before sending like this:
+You can adapt your request before sending it like this:

 ```swift
 URLSession.shared.httpTaskPublisher(for: myRequest)